anhchangvt1994/anhchangvt1994/README.md

 - Build a Web-Frontend Boilerplate by using Vite, Vue / React and Typescript
   - Provide configuration to optimize performance using Vite (better chunk splitting, compression, formatting, syntax checking, and commit checking)
 - Build a SEO-Automated Boilerplate (a Web-Frontend Boilerplate with SEO automation ability)
-  - Provide automatic SEO ability for CRS frameworks and also SSR frameworks.
-(See more in [here](https://github.com/anhchangvt1994/vite-project-template-react__seo-web-scraping#how-it-works) to know `How it works ?`)
+  - Provide automatic SEO ability for CRS frameworks and also SSR frameworks. ( Please see more in [here](https://github.com/anhchangvt1994/vite-project-template-react__seo-web-scraping#how-it-works) to know `How it works ?`)

 **Project repositories:**